 Mary went back to the office.
 John went to the bathroom.
 Where is Mary?
 In the office

 You can expect accuracy numbers roughly in the 0.25-0.9 range for bAbI QA in this assignment.

-All of these datasets are available through the HuggingFace library.
+These datasets, except for the Amazon Reviews dataset are available through the HuggingFace library.